rolandleth/Unused.rb/README.md

 Since it shows a list of file names, you can also see at glance what images are missing @2x or @1x sizes.

-I tested it and re-tested it and there's a one-by-one mode, please don't go deleting everything if you're not 100% sure of what you're doing.
+I tested it and re-tested it and there's a one-by-one mode, please don't go delete everything if you're not 100% sure of what you're doing.

 That's about it.
 Please feel free to improve or contact me for any questions.
 I'd be more than happy to hear from you [@rolandleth](https://twitter.com/rolandleth).